cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 q + v <= p * 2^127 / (L * B)
 ~~~

-This assumes that `B` is much larger than 100; that is, each user enciphers
+This assumes `B > 96`; that is, some user enciphers more than 1536 bytes of data.
-significantly more than 1600 bytes of data.
-Otherwise, `B` should be increased by 161 for
+Otherwise, `B` should be fixed to 96.
-AEAD_AES_128_GCM and by 97 for AEAD_AES_256_GCM.
 For AEAD_AES_128_GCM, it further assumes
 `o <= 2^70`, otherwise a term in the order of `o / 2^120` starts dominating.